Darxo/Hardened/README.md

 - NPCs are 20% more likely to use **Disarm** or **Knock out** on someone who has **Parry**
 - NPCs are 100% more likely to use rotating skills onto allied Nachzehrer if that would put them on top of a corpse; and 50% less likely if that would put them away a corpses.
 And vice versa with hostile nachzehrers
 - NPCs now take into account all swap-discount perks when considering whether to swap to a (better) melee weapon
+- Skeleton Commander now prefer to use wait

 ## Combat General